ganeti/ganeti/man/hroller.rst

 For a description of the standard options check **htools**\(7) and **hbal**\(1).

+\--node-tags *tag,...*
+  Restrict to nodes having at least one of the given tags.

 \--force
   Do not fail, even if the master node cannot be determined.